mcp2everything/mcp2serial/README_EN.md

 2. Install it in the current environment
 3. Start the server

-## Claude Configuration
+## Configuration

+### Basic Configuration

-Add the following configuration to your Claude config file:
+Add the following to your MCP client (like Claude Desktop or Cline) configuration file, making sure to update the path to your actual installation path:

 ```json
 {